xmrig/xmrig-proxy/doc/STRATUM_EXT.md

 * `0` Force use original cn/cn-lite algorithm.
 * `-1` or missing field, leave miner autodetect algorithm by block version.

-Note about `cn-heavy`, this algorithm not support `variant` option, miner should ignore `variant` field for this algorithm, but pool/proxy should never send `"variant": 1` if `cn-heavy` used.
+Note about `cn-heavy` this algorithm now support only one (original) variant, so only valid values `-1` or `0`. `1` is reserved for future use, current pool/proxy implementation should never send `"variant": 1` if `cn-heavy` algorithm used.

 If miner not support algorithm connection should be closed by miner to initiate switch to backup pool.